py-why/pywhy-graphs/CONTRIBUTING.md

     poetry install --with style, docs, test

+You can verify that your code will pass certain style, formatting and lint checks by running:

+    poetry run poe verify

-Check code formatting with black:
+``verify`` runs a sequence of tests that can also be run individually.
+For example, you can check code formatting with black:

     poetry run poe check_format